GRDimm/ML-CPP/README.md

 |-- README.md              # Project documentation
 |-- include/
 |   `-- L/
 |       |-- DataFrame.hpp                   # DataFrame class for CSV handling and data manipulation
 |       |-- LinearRegression.hpp            # LinearRegression class for linear regression models
-|       `-- RegressionMetrics.hpp  # RegressionMetrics class for evaluation metrics
+|       |-- RegressionMetrics.hpp           # RegressionMetrics class for evaluation metrics
+        `-- PrincipalComponentAnalysis.cpp  # PCA class
 `-- src/
     |-- DataFrame.cpp                   # Implementation of the DataFrame class
     |-- LinearRegression.cpp            # Implementation of the LinearRegression class
     |-- RegressionMetrics.cpp           # Implementation of the RegressionMetrics class
+    |-- PrincipalComponentAnalysis.cpp  # Implementation of the PCA class
     `-- main.cpp                        # Example usage and test of the classes
 ```

 ## Features